María (Ricky Martin song): Cover versions and appearances in media

 "María" has been covered by several contestants on various music talent shows.
 Robert Kudelski delivered a performance of the track on the sixth season of Jak oni śpiewają in 2009.
 Paola Miranda and Federico Moore performed it together on the third season of the Argentine television series Cantando por un Sueño in 2011.
 Former Menudo member Carlito Olivero performed a medley of "La Copa de la Vida" and "María" on season three of The X Factor in 2013.
 "María" has been used multiple times in Argentine dance competition television series Bailando por un Sueño; Evangelina Anderson y Julián Carvajal danced to it on the 2008 season, Cinthia Fernández and Gabriel Usandivaras on the 2011 season, and María Sol Pérez and Fernando Bertona on the 2017 season.

 In 2015, Junior New System performed a multi-track dance using a medley composed of "We Will Rock You" by Queen, "This Is How We Do It" by Montell Jordan, "María", "Let's Get Loud" by Jennifer Lopez, and "Crazy in Love" by Beyoncé on the first season of Asia's Got Talent.
 Darren Kennedy and Karen Byrne danced to "María" on series three of the Irish television series Dancing with the Stars in 2019.
 During the show, Kennedy talked about his struggles as a shy adolescent and how Martin helped him find his identity.
 In the same year, John Kelly and Annette Dytrt danced to the track on the fourth season of Dancing on Ice.
 In 2022, Colombian singer Karol G performed "María" at the 21st Coachella Festival as part of a homage to "all the Latin songs that went number one in the world and were never played" in the festival but gave her the "opportunity" to be there.
-"María" was the main theme of the Brazilian telenovela Salsa e Merengue (1996-1997).
-The song is available as downloadable content for the dance video game Just Dance 2014.
-"María (Pablo Flores Spanglish Radio Edit)" was featured in the American computer-animated comedy film Despicable Me 3 (2017).
+"María" was the main theme of the Brazilian telenovela Salsa e Merengue (1996–1997).
+The song is available on the main setlist for the dance video game Just Dance 2014.
+"María (Pablo Flores Spanglish Radio Edit)" was featured in the American animated comedy film Despicable Me 3 (2017).